muzixing/draft-lbdd-cats-dp-sr/draft-lbdd-cats-dp-sr-05.md

 The CATS Traffic Classifier (C-TC) is assumed to be running on Ingress CATS-Routers.

-For each service site, one or multiple C-SMAs and C-NMAs can be implemented within the site to collect the metrics of the service instances.
+For each service site, one or multiple C-SMAs can be implemented within the site to collect the metrics of the service instances.

 ## Realization of the CATS Framework Workflow

 ### Service Announcement

-The service anycast IP address may announced using a rendezvous service (DNS, for example).
-Clients can obtain the CS-ID of the service from the rendezvous service used by the application (e.g., DNS).
+The service's anycast IP address may be announced by using a rendezvous service (DNS, for example).
+Clients can obtain the CS-ID of the service from the rendezvous service used by the application.
 It is out of scope of this document to provide a comprehensive list of all candidate rendezvous services.

 ### Metrics Distribution

 As per the CATS framework, CS-ID routes with metrics are distributed among the overlay CATS Routers.
 The detailed control plane solutions of metrics distribution are out of the scope of this document.
-However, a sample procedure is provided for the readers convenience.
+However, a sample procedure is provided for the readers' convenience.

 For example, BGP can be used to distribute CS-ID routes with metrics.

-In the case of the C-SMA running as stand alone outside an Egress CATS-Router, the C-SMA collects the metrics of computing resource within a service site and distributes the CS-ID routes with the collected metrics to the Egress CATS-Router.
-Egress CATS-Routers will generate the new metrics combined with network metrics and computing-related metrics, and redistribute the CS-ID route to Ingress CATS-Routers.
+In the case of the C-SMA running as a stand-alone entity outside an Egress CATS-Router, the C-SMA collects the metrics of computing resource within a service site and distributes the CS-ID routes with the collected metrics to the Egress CATS-Router.
+Egress CATS-Routers will generate the new metrics combined with network metrics and computing-related metrics, and redistribute the CS-ID routes to Ingress CATS-Routers.
 In the case of the C-SMA running as a logic entity on an Egress CATS-Router, the same process will be performed inside the Egress CATS-Router.

-As described in {{Section 3.4 of !I-D.ietf-cats-framework}}, CATS can be deployed in a distributed model, centralized model, or a hybrid model.
-In a centralized model or hybrid model, the routes with metrics may be collected by centralized controllers.
+As described in {{Section 3.4 of !I-D.ietf-cats-framework}}, CATS can be deployed in a distributed model, a centralized model, or a hybrid model.
+In a centralized model or a hybrid model, the routes with metrics may be collected by centralized controllers.
 BGP-LS may be a candidate solution to collect the route with metrics from CATS-Routers to controllers; the use of BGP-LS is however out of the scope of this document.

-A centralized controller may also install the forwarding policy on Ingress CATS-Routers to steer the traffic; how these policies are communicated to the routers is out of the scope of this document.
+A centralized controller may also install forwarding policies on Ingress CATS-Routers to steer the traffic; how these policies are communicated to the routers is out of the scope of this document.

-### Service Demand Processing
+### Service Access Processing {#service-access}

 Two SR {{?RFC8402}} data plane approaches are supported: SRv6 {{RFC8986}} and SR-MPLS {{RFC8660}}.
 This section introduces a solution based upon SRv6 and SR-MPLS as data planes for CATS purposes.

 An Ingress CATS-Router generates SRv6/SR-MPLS encapsulations from itself to Egress CATS-Routers according to the SR policy received from a controller.
 An Ingress CATS-Router receives service routes with network and computing-related metrics from Egress CATS-Routers.
 An C-PS will select the best service site according to the received service routes and routing policies.
 Once the best service site is selected, the associated Egress CATS-Router can be determined and the appropriate SR encapsulation from an Ingress CATS-Router to the C-PS-computed Egress CATS-Router can be selected.

-When a service demand is received by an Ingress CATS-Router, it is classified by the C-TC component.
-When a matching classification entry is found for this demand, the Ingress CATS-Router encapsulates and forwards it to the C-PS selected Egress CATS-Router via the matching SR tunnel.
+When a service access packet is received by an Ingress CATS-Router, it is classified by the C-TC component.
+When a matching classification entry is found for this service access packet, the Ingress CATS-Router encapsulates and forwards it to the C-PS selected Egress CATS-Router via the matching SR tunnel.

 #### SRv6